 The question is: How do I get out of debt now that I’m retired?

 The sad fact is there is often no good answer.
-But in many cases bankruptcy can be part of the answer.
+Financial help for seniors is hard to come by, but in many cases bankruptcy can be part of the answer.

 The first thing retirees must do is accept that there is nothing shameful about filing for bankruptcy.
 Given how society has evolved, it’s surprising more people don’t do it.